 Native oral history is based on actual historic events of their tribal past.
 For the Kalapuyans this is also true.
 Some 15,000 to 12,000 years ago a series of megafloods occurred (upwards of 40 in some theories) in western Oregon.
 The glacial dams created by the glacial masses which reached the Columbia River during this period, caused a massive lake or series of lakes to form up to Missoula, Montana, which scholars call Lake Missoula.
 When the earth began warming, the glaciers began receding causing cracks to form in the ice dams.
-A series of catastrophic breaches of the dams occurred when the dams suddenly broke, a succession of floods rushed down the Columbia and through the Gorge and into the Willamette Valley creating a great lake in the valley.
+A series of catastrophic breaches of the dams occurred, and when the dams suddenly broke, a succession of floods rushed down the Columbia and through the Gorge and into the Willamette Valley creating a great lake in the valley (Lake Alison).
 The flood water reached south of Eugene, Oregon.
 The cause of the lake is the narrows at Kalama which acted as a hourglass to slow the rushing flood and the water instead took the nearest route to expend its energy, into the Willamette Valley.
-The floodwaters carried with them soils scraped from eastern Washington which settled into the Willamette Valley, depositing soil in some places as deep as 50 feet of topsoil.
+The rushing floodwaters carried with them soils scraped from eastern Washington which settled into the Willamette Valley, depositing soil in some places as deep as 50 feet of topsoil.
 The science behind the Missoula floods is well respected as being accurate and really the only arguments are how many floods were there.
 Scholars are still looking into the causes, and other scientific questions around the floods.